CCMi-FIT/kendrick-modeller/repository/OpenPonk-Modularity.package/OKAcceptDenyFeedbackBuilder.class/README.md

 I am an helper class allowing highlighting elements to indicate whether action is allowed when hovered over.
+I am modified to work even with fixed elements.